Nevada County CA Health & Human Services Homepage

 2017 Odyssey House Renovation Project

 On July 10, 2018 the County was awarded a $3,196,396 Community Development Block Grant from the Department of Housing and Community Development to renovate its Odyssey House facility.
 The Odyssey House Adult Residential Program supports severely mentally ill adults transitioning to independent living by providing housing, on site case management and counseling services while promoting daily living and vocational skills.
 The grant award will allow the County to upgrade the Odyssey House creating a state of the art facility.
 With these renovations the program will improve its efficiencies while at the same time increasing its capacity by 31%.
 These improvements will allow the County to provide services to a greater number of those in need potentially leading to a positive impact for those that suffer from Chronic Homelessness.
-The County anticipates that construction will begin early 2019.
+A complete copy of the 2017 CDBG Application can be reviewed.

 Community Services Block Grant (CSBG)